 tend to be even keeled - not reporting fish numbers great enough that they would

 be jumping in your waders - even if they were!
-Good water flows will be the biggest
+Good water flows will be

-migrations and bringing more fishermen out and about.
+factor for angler migrations and bringing more fishermen out and about.
 There

 have been some exceptional fish caught this trib season, just check out the pics

 below and in the archives.
 Come on out and get in on some trophy action this fall,

 winter and spring and add to the photo collection!